mkresna2/Bali3DExplorerPlugin/README.md

 ## Acknowledgements

 - Sakala Resort Bali for inspiration
-- Three.js and Mapbox for visualization technologies
+- Three.js and MapLibre for visualization technologies